tianhaoz95/time_since/NOTE.md

 When the app resumes login status from a previous session, tapping on the sign out button will lead to a black screen with a circular progress bar forever.
 Your task is to fix this and make sure it navigates to the sign in screen.

-You task is to change the screen title for the sign in screen from "Sign in" to "Time Since".
+Your task is to change the screen title for the sign in screen from "Sign in" to "Time Since".

-You task is to generate a privacy notice for the app in `PRIVACY.md` file.
+Your task is to generate a privacy notice for the app in `PRIVACY.md` file.

+Your task is to use `branding/Gemini_Generated_Image_t7ux3xt7ux3xt7ux.png` as the new logo for the app.
+It should relace the current icon for ios, android app, favicon for web, and macos, linux and windows as well.
+Resize the image as needed.